andresmunozit/node-js-application-development-lfw211/16_WRITING_UNIT_TESTS/writing-unit-tests.md

 ```

-The other way to handle this is `assert.strictEqual`
+The other way to handle this is `assert.strictEqual`:
 ```js
 // example code
 const assert = require('assert')